 Here's the wonderful Linocut Boy, showing you some techniques Cutting Video He also has a great book which I call the Linocut Bible!
 It covers absolutely everything.
 If you buy one book make it that one.

 In the photo below there is a white honing stone in the bottom of the box.
 If your tools don't come with this you can buy a Slip Strop which is fabulous.
-Home your tools every half hour of so of use.
+Hone your tools every half hour of so of use.
 This will keep them sharp.
 Also keep the tips away from anything that may dull them, I pop corks on mine.

 I have never yet used the two blades in the box, the V for fine lines such as edging and the U for clearing areas work just fine for me.
-Remember to always carve away from your hands and body and keep the top two edges of your tools pround of the lino.
+Remember to always carve away from your hands and body and keep the top two edges of your tools proud of the lino.

 Lino